 Frustrated because no curriculum properly fits your one room Sunday School?

-Or perhaps your problem is that you can only find Bible lessons for children’s ministry–and you don’t think you can use them with your group of kiddoes at home.
+Or perhaps your problem is that you want to teach at home, but you can only find Bible lessons for children’s ministry.

 I know the struggle.